Akula-class submarine: Chakra II

+Chakra III

 Russia said in December 2014 that it is ready to lease India more nuclear-powered submarines a day after President Vladimir Putin and Prime Minister Narendra Modi pledged to deepen defence ties.

 In January 2015, it was reported that India was involved in negotiations involving the leasing of the Kashalot and the Iribis.

 On 7 March 2019, India and Russia signed a $3 billion deal for lease of another Akula-class nuclear-powered attack submarine.
 The submarine, dubbed as Chakra III, should be delivered to the Indian Navy by 2025.